diyjac/SDC-P5/README.md

 ### 3.5 Areas where the Pipeline Breaks

 As with all software made by humans, this pipeline is not perfect.
 There are many things still left to do.
 Many are discussed in section 4, so we will not go through them here.
 We already discussed the ***shakiness*** issue that is caused by traveling on an uneven road surface in section 3.4.
 Also, this pipeline is not generic.
 It has a specific goal in mind, to be able to detect and track vehicles in a multi-lane highway using 3D reconstruction techniques.
-This pipeline would be less than ideal for detecting and tracking parked vehicles at the side of the road.
+This pipeline would be less than ideal for detecting and tracking parked vehicles at the side of the road for instance.

 #### 3.5.1 Pipeline Assumptions: